 “Every kid likes to get an ‘I love you’ note in their lunch,” King said.
 “It doesn’t have to do with nutrition, but it does have to do with the soul.”

-Sometimes packing a lunch for your child every day isn’t an option, or maybe your child prefers eating the school lunch.
+Sometimes packing healthy lunches for kids every day isn’t an option, or maybe your child prefers eating the school lunch.

 “I think they’ve made some great changes as far as the regulations for school lunch,” King said.
 The recently revised school lunch program provides foods low in saturated fat, avoids trans fats, increases fruit and vegetable servings, and provides low-fat or fat-free milk, although more than 1 million students have opted out since the program began in 2010.
 Restrictions have also been placed on soda and foods from vending machines.